Back to Year 9 Options

 • Develop your ability to construct and convey meaning in written language using appropriate grammar, matching style to audience and purpose.

-• Develop the awareness of personal, social and cultural significances in the study of literature.
+• Develop the awareness of personal, social and cultural significance in the study of literature.

 We currently offer both English Literature and English Language courses.